25 GCSE Maths Questions And Answers By Topic And Difficulty

 The numbers and calculations required for this question are straightforward.
 However, as it is a non-calculator paper, it presents some extra challenges.
 Students must identify that use of Pythagoras’ theorem is required, which can be unexpected on a non-calculator paper, despite the use of Pythagorean triples here.
 This question uses multiple skills including Pythagoras’ theorem, perimeter and multiplying decimals.

-For more GCSE maths questions take a look at our free Pythagoras theorem lessons and for more personalised support schools can plug gaps with our targeted one-to-one interventions.
+For more GCSE maths questions take a look at our free Pythagoras theorem lessons.
+For more personalised support schools can plug gaps with our targeted one-to-one maths interventions.

 18. Parallel lines maths question